 How IVS Works

-Since IVS partners —not competes—with schools, the local school retains their students and is able to offer expanded learning opportunities.
+Since IVS partners —not competes—with schools, the local school retains their students.
+The local school utilizes IVS to expand learning opportunities.